dmaciel123/gloria_flags/README.md

 Note that the input data loaded by the driver function (Run.R) has to be obtained from the online repository described in the first paragraph of this file.

-# Comment by Moritz: Can you modify Run.R to read the Rrs tab from the Excel spreadsheet GLORIA_global_remote_sensing_reflectance_radiometry.xlsx?

-The following methods are implemented in this project:
+The following methods are implemented:

 # Baseline Shift